Trandolapril and verapamil (Oral)

 Appropriate studies have not been performed on the relationship of age to the effects of trandolapril and verapamil combination in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of trandolapril and verapamil combination in the elderly.
+However, elderly patients are more sensitive to the effects of trandolapril and verapamil than younger adults.

 |All Trimesters||D||Studies in pregnant women have demonstrated a risk to the fetus.
 However, the benefits of therapy in a life threatening situation or a serious disease, may outweigh the potential risk.|